tailrecursion/hlisp-starter/README.md

 the callback system, and prevents more functional composition of the event streams (a prerequisite for minimization of shared state).

+### Modular Structure

+Given the number of tightly coupled domains in which the programmer must operate, the design of a flexible, modular, structured program poses exceedingly difficult problems.
+The fundamentally incompatible means of abstraction and composition impose crippling limitations during the design phase, and serve to magnify the effects of early design mistakes or slight changes to the project specifications.

+### General Purpose Library and API Design

+The above limitations naturally result in a system that lacks useful, general purpose libraries.
+There are a number of libraries that standardize browser APIs, of course, but there are very few that can provide anything more than that and preserve generality.
+An example of this is jQuery UI, which provides rich functionality but very little in the way of general, composeable abstractions.

 ## Goals

 So which properties should the proposed solution have?